Blogs & Notes

 Yet unlike other urban birds, swifts have nothing to do with us.
 They don’t interact with us or hang out in our vicinity in the way that we are used to other birds doing.
 They don’t perch in trees or on wires, they don’t land on the ground or at a birdbath.
 They can’t: swifts are so uniquely evolved to a life in the air that they have shed features characteristic of most of the birds we know.
 Their feet only allow them to cling to vertical surfaces like bricks or trees.
 That is sufficient for their purposes, because they spend such a small part of their lives down in our terrestrial world.

 It isn’t quite true to say that swifts are all wing, but they come as close to it as it is possible to be.
 By way of comparison, the biggest wings of any bird belong to the Wandering Albatross, a bird much bigger than a swift, with a wingspan of about 10 feet.
-However, if an Albatross wanted to match the wing-to-body-weight ratio of a swift, it would have to have a wings that are 300 feet across.
+However, if an Albatross wanted to match the wing-to-body-weight ratio of a swift, it would have to have wings that are 300 feet across.

 In old Persia swifts were called “wind-eaters.”
 The name reflected the mystery of these birds, which seemed to live in the air, never coming down to eat or rest.